cibele-yv/SQLMagic/README.md

 # SQLMagic
-Using SQL Magic Notebook in Python
+Connecting a Database and Using SQL Magic Notebook in Python